SniperPickAxe/FVT-fabric-modified/README.md

 * ### Mount Hunger

     When riding a mount that has health your hunger bar will be still visible instead of the vanilla behavior which hides it completely.
+Also your experience bar will remain visible unless you jump with a horse.

 * ### Horse Info